The ultimate guide to Lake Garda

 • Friday market: A weekly market moves from town to town around the lake, and on Fridays it comes to Garda.
 Browse for souvenirs and gifts among the stalls of pottery, leather and local produce.

 • La Rocca di Garda: The 6km walk to the top of this 300m-high rock is steep but worth it.
-Visit the monastery that’s stood on the peak since 1663, and finish at the Rocca Vecchia viewpoint overlooking the town and lake.
+Visit the monastery that’s stood on the peak since 1663, and then head to the Rocca Vecchia viewpoint overlooking the town and lake.

 Where to stay in Garda